soulwax/olcPixelEngine/README.md

 # olcPixelEngine
 The unofficial distribution of olcPixelEngine.

-**You only need the one file - olcPixelGameEngine.h - included in your project!**
+**You only need the one file - olcPixelEngine.h - included in your project!**

 Provides a fast, richly featured, cross platform pixel drawing and user interface framework for
  * The development of games